eden/mysqlgo/README.markdown

 TODO
 ====

+Most basic operations (execute queries, get results) are implemented and somewhat tested.
+The major things left are:

  * Better parameter type support (right now only int and strings can be bound as parameters in `Prepare` and `ExecuteDirectly`).
  * `DATE`, `TIME` and `DATETIME` support.